-I am sending this off to Javelin Warrior’s Made with Love Mondays where anything submitted must be made entirely from scratch.
+I’m sending this recipe for chocolate pavlova to Javelin Warrior’s Made with Love Mondays.
+Anything submitted must be made entirely from scratch.

-As rhubarb is still in season, I am also entering this into Simple and in Season with Ren Behan.
+As rhubarb is still in season, I’m also entering the roasted rhubarb and rhubarb curd elements into Simple and in Season with Ren Behan.

-These mini Pavlovas are perfect for al fresco eating in the lovely weather we are currently experiencing.
+These mini chocolate pavlovas are perfect for al fresco eating in the lovely weather we’re currently experiencing.
 I am thus submitting these to a new monthly blogging challenge from Delicieux and Chez Foti, Four Seasons Food.
 This month’s theme is Picnic food and Outdoor Nibbles.

-I forgot to check what the letter is for Alpha Bakes this month, but have just done so and fortuitously it is R. So I am entering my R for Rhubarb to The More Than Occasional Baker who is hosting this month.
-Caroline Makes hosts alternately.
+I forgot to check what the letter is for Alpha Bakes this month, but have just done so and fortuitously it is R. So I’m entering my R for a Rhubarb dessert to The More Than Occasional Baker who is hosting this month.